merlos/merlos.github.io/_posts/en/2022-06-18-better-react-hooks.markdown

   const handleClick = newValue => onClick && onClick(newValue.toString())
 ```

 Although compact code as a general principle is good, it may sometimes obfuscate what is the code actually doing.
-So,
+So:

-## Do document your code.
+### Do document your code.

 Specially for helper functions the interface needs to be clear.